Honey Bees in San Angelo

 Honey Bee Behaviors, Threats, or Dangers

-Honey bees do sting, but can only sting once.
-Only female workers are capable of stinging and are not likely to sting when foraging for nectar and pollen in the backyard.
-Bee stings generally happen when these docile bees are provoked or accidentally crushed.
-The stinger of the honey bee, having barbs, will remain in the skin unless physically removed.
-The method of removing the stinger, either grasping with fingers, tweezers or scraping from the skin, is not as important as removing the stinger as quickly as possible.
-Honey bee stings are quite painful and even life-threatening to a small percentage of people who are allergic to venom.
-If a honey bee nest is suspected on your property, it is always best to contact a professional bee removal company.
+Honey bees have the ability to sting, but they can only do it once.
+The stinging capability is possessed by female worker bees, and they are unlikely to sting while foraging for nectar and pollen in your backyard.
+Bee stings usually occur when these gentle bees feel provoked or accidentally crushed.
+The honey bee’s stinger, which has barbs, remains in the skin until physically removed.
+The method of removal, whether using fingers, tweezers, or scraping, is less important than taking it out as quickly as possible.
+Honey bee stings can be quite painful and pose a life-threatening risk to a small percentage of people who are allergic to the venom.
+To avoid painful and potentially dangerous stings, it’s important to call a professional bee removal company if you find a nest on your property.